quaderno/quaderno-api/source/includes/_events.md

 Available events are:

+- `account.application.deauthorized` – Occurs whenever a user deauthorizes an application.
+Sent to the related application only.
 - `checkout.succeeded` – Occurs when a checkout session has been successfully completed.
 - `checkout.failed` – Occurs when a checkout session fails.
 - `checkout.abandoned` – Occurs when a checkout session is abandoned by the customer.